 The Cultural Studies Association (CSA) Nominations Committee is accepting applications from candidates interested in serving on the CSA Governing Board (Formerly Executive Committee).
 You are encouraged to nominate yourself if you are interested.
-The GB includes Six to nine members elected in a national election by the membership-at-large, and two to three graduate student members elected in a national election by the membership-at-large.
-We need to fill up to THREE regular and ONE student Governing Board member positions.
-The GB Member positions are 3-year terms.
-The terms will start June 1, 2017 and will expire May 31, 2020 at the annual CSA conference.
+The GB includes six to nine members elected in a national election by the membership-at-large, and two to three graduate student members elected in a national election by the membership-at-large.
+We need to fill ONE position on the Governing Board (GB): the vice president.
+The vice president serves a 2-year term, starting on June 1, 2020 and ending in 2022 after our annual conference.

 The Cultural Studies Association (CSA), which was founded in 2003, is a non-profit association for scholarly purposes in the field of cultural studies.
 The goal of the CSA is to create and promote an effective community of cultural studies practitioners and scholars, to represent the discipline and its committed practitioners everywhere, and to advance cultural studies knowledges, projects, approaches, and methodologies throughout the world.
 Its members come from all over the world.
 The CSA provides a forum for scholars of cultural studies, in all its diverse manifestations, to exchange their work and ideas across disciplinary lines and institutional locations.
 In the spring each year, the Cultural Studies Association holds an international annual conference.
 As with other professional organizations, the annual conference provides the membership an opportunity to meet and network with other professionals in the discipline, introduce students to the wider professional community, and share and discuss current efforts in cultural studies research and practice.
 The Cultural Studies Association also publishes its own journal, Lateral.